 Symptoms of a severe allergic reaction (anaphylaxis)

-Symptoms of a severe allergic reaction, called anaphylaxis, can start within minutes of eating or being exposed to an allergen or in some cases, the reaction can take up to several hours.
+Symptoms of a severe allergic reaction, called anaphylaxis, can start within minutes of eating or being exposed to an allergen.
+In some cases, the reaction can take up to several hours.

 - Respiratory (breathing): coughing, wheezing, shortness of breath, chest pain or tightness, throat tightness, hoarse voice, nasal congestion or hay fever-like symptoms (runny, itchy nose and watery eyes, sneezing), trouble swallowing